Home » Easy Family Dessert Recipes » Strawberry Tanghulu

 A hand holds a measuring spoon labeled "PINCH" above a white pan containing sugar and liquid, likely being prepared on a stovetop.

-In a cold saucepan, combine water, corn syrup, sugar, and cream of tartar.
-Stir to moisten the sugar.
+Step 2: In a cold saucepan, combine water, corn syrup, sugar, and cream of tartar.

 A close-up of sugar syrup boiling in a white pan, with wooden skewers and strawberries visible in the background.

-Heat the mixture over medium-high heat, boiling until the sugar dissolves and it begins to bubble.
-Avoid stirring while boiling.
+Step 3: Heat the mixture over medium-high heat, until the sugar dissolves and it begins to bubble.

 A white frying pan with bubbling hot oil or water is shown on a black background.